awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-features.md

 MediaPackage supports content protection through digital rights management \(DRM\)\.
 For information, see [Content encryption and DRM in AWS Elemental MediaPackage](using-encryption.md)\.

 **HLS Rendition Groups**
 MediaPackage supports rendition groups for incoming and outgoing HLS content\.
-For information about output redundancy groups, see [Rendition groups reference in AWS Elemental MediaPackage](rendition-groups.md)\.
+For information about output rendition groups, see [Rendition groups reference in AWS Elemental MediaPackage](rendition-groups.md)\.

 **Live to VOD**
 Use the harvest job resource to extract a live\-to\-VOD \(video on demand\) asset from a live content stream\.
 MediaPackage creates the asset and stores it in an Amazon S3 bucket\.
 You can use the VOD functionality in MediaPackage to deliver the asset to end users\.